 Security policy should reflect long term sustainable objectives that align to the organizations security strategy and risk tolerance.
 Policy should always address:

-- Regulatory compliance requirements and current compliance status (requirements met, risks accepted, etc.)
+- Regulatory compliance requirements and current compliance status (requirements met, risks accepted, and so on.)

 - Architectural assessment of current state and what is technically possible to design, implement, and enforce

 - Accountability of security risk assigned to appropriate business stakeholders who are accountable for other risks and business outcomes.

 Security standards define the processes and rules to support execution of the security policy.

 While policy should remain static, standards should be dynamic and continuously revisited to keep up with pace of change in cloud technology, threat environment, and business competitive landscape.

 Because of this high rate of change, you should keep a close eye on how many exceptions are being made as this may indicate a need to adjust standards (or policy).